 While aboard the International Space Station (ISS), Canadian Space Agency (CSA) astronaut David Saint-Jacques will draw on all of the knowledge and skills he has acquired during his many years of training.

-He will have various responsibilities to ensure smooth operations and safety on the ISS.
+As a flight engineer, he will have various responsibilities to ensure smooth operations and safety on the Soyuz spacecraft and aboard the ISS.

 Acting as Soyuz co-pilot

 On his journey to the ISS and on his way back home, will sit to the left of pilot and commander Oleg Kononenko in the Soyuz spacecraft.

 As the Soyuz co-pilot, David will assist Oleg in commanding the vehicle, ready to take over completely should something prevent the commander from performing his functions.